MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/ptsn-mask-phone-numbers.md

 (ADD IMAGE FROM ANA here it would be good to provide an image of the actual masking, I'll send it to you)

-Admins have the ability to choose how the audio conferencing participants' phone numbers appear in the meetings organized in their tenant based on their specific industry use cases.
-They can choose from 3 options:
+For specific industry use cases, admins have the ability to choose how the audio conferencing participants' phone numbers appear in meetings that are organized in their tenant.
+The admins can choose from 3 options:

-- phone numbers are masked only from external participants.
+- Phone numbers are masked only from external participants.
 The participants who belong to the meeting organizer's tenant still see the full phone number.
-- phone numbers are masked from everyone in the meeting except the organizer.
+- Phone numbers are masked from everyone in the meeting except the organizer.
-- phone numbers are unmasked, which makes them visible to everyone in the meeting.
+- Phone numbers are unmasked, which makes them visible to everyone in the meeting.

 This setting is applied to all the surfaces in the meeting where phone numbers are exposed.